Fort Cornwallis, Penang: your essential visitor guide

 In the opposite corner, the 400 year-old Seri Rambai cannon has a fascinating history, having been gifted, traded and captured several times over the centuries.
 It comes with its own myth and legend, and was once thought of as a fertility aid.
 It’s a good example of what is arguably missing from the rest of the site; some historical artefacts and flavour to help complement the bricks and mortar of the fort.

 There isn’t much shade around the fort grounds but a cool breeze sometimes blows in from the sea.
-The lawn is pleasant to walk on and allows a gentle amble along the perimeter, checking out other cannon and views across to George Town, the sea and Penang Island.
+The lawn is pleasant to walk on and allows a gentle amble along the perimeter, checking out other cannons and views across to George Town, the sea and Penang Island.

 In the northeast corner, you can glimpse the twenty-metre high lighthouse through the trees, sadly no longer accessible to the public.